flimflam-austin/hugo-cms-test/site/content/quick_reads/20180518-18-5-18-quick-quotes/index.md

       YouTube.”**

-      Lyor Cohen, YouTube's Head of Global Music on the company's plans to roll out a new music-streaming service, YouTube Music on Tuesday.
+      Yor Cohen, YouTube's Head of Global Music on the company's plans to roll out a new music-streaming service, YouTube Music on Tuesday.
 Like Spotify, an ad-supported version of YouTube Music will be free, while an ad-free version will cost $9.99 a month